The Ultimate Guide to Google Performance Max Campaigns [2025]

 Great results possible

-An italian agency WMR - Studio Cappello saw a 80% increase in revenue after implementing Performance Max into their eCommerce strategy and optimizing it using DataFeedWatch.
+An Italian agency WMR - Studio Cappello saw a 80% increase in revenue after implementing Performance Max into their eCommerce strategy and optimizing it using DataFeedWatch.
 Read the whole PMax case study

 Currently, the cost remains stable following the Pmax optimization, while there is a growth in revenue.